WeAreAmaze/amc/README.md

 # AmazeChain
 AmazeChain(AMC) is an implementation of public blockchain (execution client), on the efficiency frontier, written in Go.

-**Disclaimer: this software is currently a tech preview.
-We will do our best to keep it stable and make no breaking changes, but we don't guarantee anything.
-Things can and will break.**
+**Disclaimer: This software is currently in a tech preview stage.
+While we’ll strive to maintain stability and avoid breaking changes, we cannot make any guarantees.
+Issues may arise, and disruptions are possible.**

 ## System Requirements